mlgx/boxes/README.md

 )
 ```
 * VBs can be inside other VBs.
-* but unlike PBs, a VB cannot be inside multiple VBs at once.
+* Unlike PBs, a VB cannot be inside multiple VBs at once.
   * You can't have _copies_ of something virtual (i.e. of a concept).

 ```sql